awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.Other.md

 + Load data in PK order\.
 This is particularly helpful for InnoDB tables, where load times can be reduced by 75–80 percent and data file size cut in half\.
 + Disable foreign key constraints foreign\_key\_checks=0\.
 For flat files loaded with LOAD DATA LOCAL INFILE, this is required in many cases\.
 For any load, disabling FK checks provides significant performance gains\.
 Just be sure to enable the constraints and verify the data after the load\.
 + Load in parallel unless already near a resource limit\.
 Use partitioned tables when appropriate\.
-+ Use multi\-value inserts when loading with SQL to minimize statement execution overhead\.
++ Use multi\-value inserts when loading with SQL to minimize overhead when running statements\.
 When using mysqldump, this is done automatically\.
 + Reduce InnoDB log IO innodb\_flush\_log\_at\_trx\_commit=0
 + If you are loading data into a DB instance that does not have read replicas, set the sync\_binlog parameter to 0 while loading data\.
 When data loading is complete, set the sync\_binlog parameter to back to 1\.
 + Load data before converting the DB instance to a Multi\-AZ deployment\.
 However, if the DB instance already uses a Multi\-AZ deployment, switching to a Single\-AZ deployment for data loading is not recommended, because doing so only provides marginal improvements\.